qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why no german version of the software
 - how can i use the app in german
 - when will it be available in german language i really like your email app
-- why not in german tbsp
+- why not in german language
 - when will there be a german version of this app
 - please Japanese language
 - dutch language please